Edward F. Harrington

-Edward Francis Harrington (born September 16, 1933) is a senior United States district judge of the United States District Court for the District of Massachusetts.
+Edward Francis Harrington (September 16, 1933 – March 7, 2025) was an American lawyer who served as a senior United States district judge of the United States District Court for the District of Massachusetts.

-Early life
+Background

-Harrington was born in Fall River, Massachusetts.
-He graduated from Sacred Heart Grammar School in 1947, from B.M.C.
+Harrington was born in Fall River, Massachusetts, on September 16, 1933.
+He graduated from Sacred Heart Grammar School in 1947, and then from B.M.C.
 Durfee High School in 1951 with high honors.
-He was the recipient of Durfee High School's Distinguished Alumni Award in 1995.
 His grandfather, Edward F. Harrington was a member of the Massachusetts House of Representatives.
-His father, John J. Harrington, taught at B.M.C.
-Durfee High School for over forty years (1929-1970).
-His mother, Elizabeth C. (Tolan) Harrington, was a grammar school teacher (1923-1932; 1956-1970).
-His brother John T. Harrington, M.D. was a nephrologist at Tufts Medical Center and Dean of Tufts University School of Medicine.
-His brother Daniel T. Harrington, M.D. was a sole practitioner, specializing in gastroenterology in Fall River, Massachusetts.
-He had served as a medical officer in the United States Navy aboard vessels of the Sixth Fleet.

-Harrington graduated in cursu honoris, cum laude with an Artium Baccalaureus from College of the Holy Cross in 1955 and with a Juris Doctor from Boston College Law School in 1960.
+Harrington graduated cum laude with a Bachelor of Arts from College of the Holy Cross in 1955 and with a Juris Doctor from Boston College Law School in 1960.
 At Holy Cross, Harrington was a member of the Naval ROTC.
 At Boston College Law School, he was on the Dean's List and a member of the Law Review.
 He became a member of the Massachusetts Bar in 1960.

 He served on active duty in the United States Navy from 1955 to 1957 on destroyer escorts as the gunnery officer, and was a Lieutenant Junior Grade.
 He was in the United States Navy Reserve from 1957 to 1972.
-He was a law clerk to the Honorable Paul C. Reardon, Chief Justice of the Massachusetts Superior Court from 1960 to 1961.
+He was a law clerk to Chief Justice Paul C. Reardon of the Massachusetts Superior Court from 1960 to 1961.

-He married Ellen Mary Erisman of Greenfield, Massachusetts on July 27, 1957.
-They had six children and twenty-three grandchildren.
-Ellen graduated from the College of New Rochelle in 1955 with a Baccalavrei In Artibus in Sociology and was named to Who's Who in American Colleges and Universities.
-She attended Fordham University School of Social Work from 1955-1957.
-She was employed by the Foundling Hospital in New York City, specializing in adoptions, from 1955-1957, and later worked for Catholic Charities in Boston from 1957-1958.
-She died on October 28, 2014.
-Ellen and Edward had been married for fifty-seven years.
-Ellen and Edward's children are: John M. Harrington of Needham, Massachusetts; Mary H. Power of Little Compton, Rhode Island; Katherine H. Pershing of Cohasset, Massachusetts; Elizabeth Carroll of Portsmouth, Rhode Island; Edward P. Harrington of Braintree, Massachusetts; the late William T. Harrington of Hingham, Massachusetts.

-Attorney
+Harrington married Ellen Mary Erisman of Greenfield, Massachusetts, on July 27, 1957.
+They had six children and 23 grandchildren.
+He died in Providence, Rhode Island, on March 7, 2025, at the age of 91.